 His scholarly work has focused on the development of the research university and its impact on society.
-Benson’s upcoming book, Daniel Coit Gilman and the Birth of the American Research University, will be released by Johns Hopkins University Press in October 2022.
+Benson’s most recent book, Daniel Coit Gilman and the Birth of the American Research University, was published by Johns Hopkins University Press in October 2022.
 He was a visiting professor in the Department of the History of Science and Technology at JHU in 2020.
 Benson’s biography of Gilman was named to the list of Best Higher Education Books of 2023 by Forbes magazine.

 Benson is regularly sought after for public speeches and appearances.
 He was a featured contributor to the Huffington Post for five years; has written articles for The Jerusalem Post, Lexington Herald-Leader, Louisville Courier Journal, The Kansas City Star, Deseret News, and The Salt Lake Tribune, among others; and appeared on ESPN’s The Paul Finebaum Show.

 An accomplished athlete, Benson played basketball at both BYU and Oxford, and his best marathon time – 2 hours and 41 minutes – won his age division in the St. George (Utah) Marathon, one of the largest marathons in the U.S. He also finished among the top 15% of all runners in the 1984 Boston Marathon.

 Benson and his wife, Debi, are the parents of three children – Truman, Tatum, and Talmage.
 He also has two older children from a previous marriage.
 Emma graduated from Brigham Young University and is a TV anchor in Idaho Falls, Idaho; and Samuel is the national correspondent for the Deseret News, covering the 2024 presidential campaign and election.

 Follow President Benson on Twitter @michaeltbenson